NxCMA - Centered Moving-average Filter

 2. The time series may include missing values (e.g. #N/A) at either end.

 3. The NxCMA returns an array-type value back to Excel.
-User must use CTRL+ALT+ENTER to show returned values.
+The user must use CTRL+ALT+ENTER to show returned values.

-5. The number of terms (i.e. M) in NxCMA must be an odd-number.
+5. The number of terms (i.e., M) in NxCMA must be odd.

-6. A moving average leaves any linear trend in the original data untouched, but with spencer's or henderson's filters, it is possible to leave a higher order polynomials (e.g. quadratic) untouched as well.
+6. A moving average leaves any linear trend in the original data untouched, but with Spencer's or Henderson's filters, it is possible to leave higher-order polynomials (e.g., quadratic) untouched as well.

 7. The smoothed time series using the centered moving average is expressed as follow: $$ \hat{x}_t = \sum_{j=-\frac{M}{2}}^\frac{M}{2} w_j\times x_{t-j}$$ Where: